Cobalt(III)-ammonium sulfate

 Pure compound is very unstable at room temperature, but mixed crystals with ammonium alum are quite stable.

-For crystal storing use hermetic vessel with small amount of saturated solution at the bottom or place wadding moistened with such solution.
-You can use such alternatives as vessel with vaseline or vegetable oil, organic non-hygroscopic solvent (kerosene, benzine or paraffin).
+For crystal storing use hermetic vessel with wadding moistened with such solution near the crystal.
+You can use such alternatives as vessel with vaseline or vegetable oil, organic non-hygroscopic solvent (kerosene or liquid paraffin).
 Also you can use acrylate polymer or another kinds of solidifying plastic.

 Gallery